We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you don’t have a forced air system, you can get a portable HEPA filter.
 These mechanical filters draw in dirty air, trap particles in the filter, and release clean air.
 These machines are designed for small spaces and are only capable of filtering a certain amount of air.
 Keep them in places where you spend the most time, such as your bedroom, office, or living room.

-About one-third of your day is spent in bed.
 Making your bedroom an allergy-free zone can help you feel better throughout the day.
 Your sheets, pillows, and comforters make a cozy home for dust mites, pet dander, and mold.

 Hypoallergenic bedding is made from materials that provide an effective barrier against these allergens.
 This prevents allergens from accumulating inside your pillows and comforters.